Salaberry-de-Valleyfield

 Salaberry-de-Valleyfield (/fr/) is a city in southwestern Quebec, Canada, in the Regional County Municipality of Beauharnois-Salaberry.
 The population as of 2021 was 42,410.

 The historic downtown is a major touristic centre for the area.

 Due to the presence of Lake St. Francis on the St. Lawrence River, St. Francis Bay in downtown, and of numerous rivers and canals all over the town, the city is nicknamed "The Venice of Quebec".

 History

-The actual city was founded in 1874, the first mayor was Moise Plante.
+The current city was founded in 1874, the first mayor was Moise Plante.
 The first settlers arrived in 1798.
 At that moment, the settlement was named Pointe-du-Lac (Lake Point).
 The colony was then renamed Saranac, then Sainte-Cécile.
 Salaberry-de-Valleyfield was officially named in 1874 after Colonel Charles de Salaberry who served with the British army during the War of 1812.
 "Valleyfield" came from the Valleyfield Mills, a paper mill south of Edinburgh in Scotland.

+On August 16, 1888, an F4 tornado struck Salaberry‑de‑Valleyfield, causing extensive damage, killing around nine people and with 14 to 16 injuries.

 The city is the seat of the Roman Catholic Diocese of Valleyfield, founded in 1892.

 Salaberry-de-Valleyfield is also the seat of the judicial district of Beauharnois since 1901.